 10 Key facts about the INTRENEX energy system

 We must retrofit our entire civilisation to be based on renewables in the next 30 years.
 To even closely do that we could downsize our whole economic system on the one hand (to build a smaller new system) and upscale renewables at very fast speed on the other hand.
 The build up of sufficient renewables in that short time frame can only be achieved when we use the most efficient approach which has been shown to be a supergird to connect remote locations with good quality renewable potential to the productive centres of the projected region.
-INTRENEX aims at building such a system in the form of a “transnational energy cooperative” where every private investor in renewables can consume the electricity generated from his own investment at the maximum efficiency, thus the lowest price possible.
+INTRENEX aims at building such a system in the form of a “transnational energy cooperation” where every participant can consume the electricity generated from renewable sources at the maximum efficiency, thus the lowest price possible.
 To start this company a basic funding period is being run to operate the company for at least five years.
-In these five years, energy futures are planned to be made available for private investors that should at least amount to 1 billion Euros that the project can scale up at sufficient speed.
-This energy-future is made available at a price of 1000 Euros and embodies the right to receive a certain fixed amount of kWh of green electric energy.
+In these five years, an investment fund will be created that should collect at least 6 Billion Euros so that a reasonable first installation unit can be built and connected to the european grid.

 1. The task is gigantic and requires a coordinated worldwide effort